DiogoAmaro13/Incompressible-Flow-Optimization-for-an-Arterial-Bifurcation/README.md

 # Data Assimilation in Hemodynamics
 A modular dolfinx-based implementation to solve the optimal control problem associated with blood flow within an arterial bifurcation.
 Assuming there exists a parametrized velocity measurement inside the artery, we want to find the control variable in order to retrieve the velocity and pressure fields in the whole domain.
-For more details, we refer to the problem [formulation](notes/formulation.pdf).
+For more details, we refer to Chapter 1 of the [document](notes/main.pdf) supporting this code.

 ## Project Structure
 (under modifications)